intuited/moracle/README.md

 ## mtgcardtext ##

 CLI to format Magic: the Gathering card text.
+Probably not something you need unless you are the sort of person who enjoys building deck lists in `vim` or another text editor.
+Particularly useful for EDH decks.

 Primary usage is to spit out one-line summaries of card text:

     $ PYTHONPATH=~/src python3 mtgcardtext Counterspell
     Counterspell: [UU] I Counter target spell.

-By default it truncates rules text at 120 characters.
+By default it truncates the text at a maximum of 120 characters.
 This can be changed.

     $ PYTHONPATH=~/src python3 mtgcardtext -t80 'Polluted Delta'
     Polluted Delta: L {T}, Pay 1 life, Sacrifice Polluted Delta: Search your library